lotabout/skim/README.md

 This project is written from scratch.
 Some decisions of implementation are different from fzf.
 For example:

+1. `skim` is a binary as well as a library while fzf is only a binary.
+2. `skim` has an interactive mode.
+3. `skim` support pre-selection
-1. The fuzzy search algorithm is different.
+4. The fuzzy search algorithm is different.
-2. ~~UI of showing matched items. `fzf` will show only the range matched while `skim` will show each character matched.~~ (fzf has this now)
+5. ~~UI of showing matched items. `fzf` will show only the range matched while `skim` will show each character matched.~~ (fzf has this now)
-3. `skim` has an interactive mode.
-4. ~~`skim`'s range syntax is git style~~: now it is the same with fzf.
+6. ~~`skim`'s range syntax is git style~~: now it is the same with fzf.

 # How to contribute